trainfy/Website/Readme.md

 run in your project's terminal ./push

 **RoadMap**
+- [x] Automate Deployment to githuba and heroku
+- [x] Create test and production branches to not break master
-- Create PlaceHolder Folder with each section as a placeHolderSection and placeHolderTemplate to make it easier to copy and paste code
+- [x] Create PlaceHolder Folder with each section as a placeHolderSection and placeHolderTemplate to make it easier to copy and paste code
-- Create Similiar structure for the main files
+- [ ] Create Similiar structure for the main files
-- Update contact Me to work
+- [ ] Update contact Me to work
-- Populate the page with real info
+- [ ] Populate the page with real info

 To check the latest deployed Website go to: https://trainfy.herokuapp.com/